Infante Antonio, Duke of Galliera: Duke of Galliera

 In 1895, King Umberto I of Italy recognised Antonio as the heir of the title Duke of Galliera.
-The legitimate heir of the title, Philipp la Renotière von Ferrary (1850–1917) refused to use it and Antonio brought forward his relations with the family of the last Duchess of Galliera, Maria of Brignole-Sale (1812–1888) to obtain the title.
+The legitimate heir of the title, Philipp von Ferrary (1850–1917) refused to use it and Antonio brought forward his close relations with the family of the last Duchess of Galliera, Maria of Brignole-Sale (1812–1888) to obtain the title.

 In 1900, Antonio met Marie-Louise Le Manac'h (1869–1949), widow of Simon Guggenheim (a Parisian businessman died in 1900, namesake of the American millionaire Simon Guggenheim), at the Savoy Hotel in London.
 Immediately seduced by the young Breton, Antonio began a new love affair, public in London, Paris and Seville.
 However, he could not remain faithful even to his mistress, and in 1906 he grew weary of the woman he had gradually introduced in the high society.
 Antonio was not able to come out of this relationship completely unharmed since his mistress, furious at being dismissed, broke a few of his teeth by hitting him with her umbrella.

-Throughout these years, Antonio lived an expensive lifestyle and squandered the family fortune while his ex-wife lived in relative poverty.
+Throughout these years, Antonio lived an expensive lifestyle and squandered the family fortune while his wife, from whom he was separated, lived in relative poverty.
 In 1919, his excessive spending forced him to sell his land in his Italian duchy.

 Antonio died in comparative poverty in Paris in 1930.
 His remains were transferred to the Pantheon of the Princes in El Escorial.